 The parent/guardian is urged to call the school office whenever their child will be absent from school.
-A written parental excuse must be received by the school office upon return to school. - 2.
-For students to receive credit for a course, they must meet both academic and attendance requirements established and approved by the Ambridge Area Board of Education.
+A written parental excuse must be received by the school office upon return to school. - For students to receive credit for a course, they must meet both academic and attendance requirements established and approved by the Ambridge Area Board of Education.
 Student attendance and participation in a class is crucial to the learning process. - 3.
 A parent can only excuse ten (10) student absences during the school year.
-Absences beyond the tenth day require documentation, a parent note must be received by the attendance office within three (3) days of the student's return to school from an absence.
-A letter will be sent home at after the 10th day of parental excuses, in which a medical excuse will be required for additional absences. - 4.
+A parent note must be received by the attendance office within three (3) days of the student's return to school from an absence.
+Absences beyond the tenth day require medical or legal documentation. - 4.
 A written notice will be sent home for students following the 3rd, 7th, and 10th unexcused/illegal absences for the school year.
 (Keep in mind that any absence that isn't documented within three days after returning to school is considered unexcused/illegal). - 5.
 Truancy intervention meetings will be scheduled to discuss a truancy elimination plan with students and family. - 6.
-To support and prevent patterns of absenteeism, the following may occur: - Referral to the AASD Social Worker - Referral to Truancy Program for Beaver County - · Referral to S.A.P./Child Study - · Referral to CYS - · Referral to Magistrate - Referral to Beaver County Behavioral Health - Referral to outside agencies and resources - Referral to Juvenile Services Truancy and Abatement Program
+To support and prevent patterns of absenteeism, the following may occur: - Referral to the AASD Social Worker - · Referral to Truancy Program for Beaver County - Referral to S.A.P./Child Study - · Referral to CYS - Referral to Magistrate - · Referral to Beaver County Behavioral Health - · Referral to outside agencies and resources - · Referral to Juvenile Services Truancy and Abatement Program